gabrielepaoletti/seismutils/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-seismutils documentation
+SeismUtils documentation
 ========================

-An open-source Python toolkit tailored for seismology professionals seeking to enhance their productivity and streamline their workflows.
+**Version:** v0.3.0

-Designed with a focus on simplicity and efficiency, it offers an intuitive suite of tools for seamless manipulation, visualization, and analysis of seismic data minimizing the complexity often associated with data processing.
+SeismUtils is an open-source Python toolkit developed specifically for the seismology research community.
+It aims to facilitate an efficient and streamlined approach to seismic data manipulation, visualization, and analysis.
+By prioritizing simplicity and effectiveness, it reduces the complexity typically associated with seismic data processing tasks.

 .. toctree::
    :maxdepth: 1